jufa/spread2page/README.md

 Batch convert *consistently* aligned photos of a book in spread format (2-up) into compact individual page image files suitable for pdf eReading.

 ## Prerequistates
- - align your book reasonably square
+ - align your book reasonably square (try ficing it in place)
- - keep it reasonably flat for photographing
+ - keep it reasonably flat for photographing (a piece of glass or perspex helps)
- - fix the camera using a tripod or mount
+ - fix the camera using a tripod or mount, make sure it is squarely facing the book
  - consistent lighting (no falloff or gradients across pages, or shadows

 ## args